darongit/Email-scanner/README.md

+# Emails scanner in Python with regular expressions

+## What is purpose of this script
+Just try someting with regular expressions

+## What it can do
+The program scans the disk for text files and finds email addresses in them.
-# email_scanner
+# Keys:
-A simple Python script that searches for email addresses in popular text files.
+_user don't have to do anything_